Remove and Prevent Weeds Naturally: 5 Chemical-Free Gardening Tips

 Alternatively, a home-made weed spray solution made of white vinegar (4 parts), lemon juice concentrate (1/2 part), and environmentally-friendly liquid dishwashing soap (1/4 part), mixed together, can help burn the weed growth.
 Using a pump sprayer, this solution needs to be applied directly to the weed and away from good plants.
 Do not use this vinegar solution to kill weeds growing in a lawn as it will kill the grass too.

 Boiling water is another option for spot treatment on weeds growing in cracks in the driveway or paved areas.
 Like vinegar above, it will harm all plants, and therefore not recommended for killing weeds growing in garden beds.
-The oldest method of control by hand weeding is best for spot treatments where your good plants are growing in your garden bed.
+The oldest method of control by hand weeding is best for spot treatments where your desired plants are growing in your garden bed.

 Torching Weeds